![]() |

 Under initiatives like “Made in China 2025”, the government invested heavily to accelerate domestic chip production.
 Chinese firms are now not only catching up in microchips but also making strides in AI chips, smartphone processors, and specialized semiconductors.

-popular in price-sensitive markets.
-This is a direct threat to Intel’s market
+By producing at lower costs (thanks to cheap labor and state support), Chinese companies are offering affordable alternatives—especially popular in price-sensitive markets.
+This is a direct threat to Intel’s market dominance.

 THE AI REVOLUTION : A NEW BATTLEFIELD